Arkansas Scored Six out of 10 on Key Indicators Related to Preventing, Detecting, Diagnosing and Responding to Outbreaks

 Report Finds the Nation Often Caught Off Guard when a New Threat Emerges

-Washington, D.C., December 17, 2015 – A new report released today by Trust for America’s Health (TFAH) and the Robert Wood Johnson Foundation (RWJF) finds Arkansas scored six out of 10 on key indicators related to preventing, detecting, diagnosing and responding to outbreaks.
+Washington, D.C., December 20, 2016 – A report released today by Trust for America’s Health (TFAH) finds Arkansas scored six out of 10 on key indicators of public health preparedness.

 |No.||Indicator||Arkansas||Number of States Receiving Points|

 |A “Y” means the state received a point for that indicator|